bloominstituteoftechnology/Relational-Databases/README.md

 *join* them together with a *query*.

 Compare to NoSQL databases that work with key/value pairs or are document stores.

 * [Relational Database at Wikipedia](https://en.wikipedia.org/wiki/Relational_database)
 * [Non-relational (NoSQL) databases at Wikipedia](https://en.wikipedia.org/wiki/NoSQL)

+## Relational vs NoSQL

+*NoSQL* is a term that refers to non-relational databases, most usually document store databases.
+(Though it can apply to almost any kind of non-relational database.)

+MongoDB is a great example of a NoSQL database.

+### When Do You Use NoSQL Versus a Relational Database?

+Unfortunately, there are no definitive rules on when to choose one or the other.

+Do you need ACID-compliance?
+Consider a relational database.

+Does your schema (structure of data) change frequently?
+Consider NoSQL.

+Does absolute consistency in your data matter, e.g. a bank, inventory management system, employee management, academic records, etc.?
+Consider a relational database.

+Do you need easy-to-deploy high-availability?
+Consider NoSQL.

+Do you need transactions to happen atomically?
+(The ability to update multiple records simultaneously?)
+Consider a relational database.

+Do you need read-only access to piles of data?
+Consider NoSQL.

 ## PostgreSQL